Connect with us

 Stromile Golden said Valley won’t know until the fall how many faculty are going to teach in the program.
 Instructors will be paid for travel to the prisons, but the university is working out whether instructors will reach courses as part of their regular load or as an additional class.

-Faculty who elect to participate in the program will receive from Jamii Sisterhood, a nonprofit that works to increase the number of Black people teaching in prisons.
+Faculty who elect to participate in the program will receive training from Jamii Sisterhood, a nonprofit that works to increase the number of Black people teaching in prisons.
 Stromile Golden said the training, which is supported by a grant from Project Freedom, will emphasize culturally competent approaches to teaching incarcerated students without adopting a “savior” mindset, which can be demeaning.

 “Teaching inside is not the same as teaching outside,” she said.